Jane Kelly

 Got a big list?

 Face it.
 "January is my favorite month" is one of those sentences you don't expect to hear in your lifetime.
 Kind of like "Pass me that angry elephant" or "I really would like to pay more for this house" or "I'll try to be home in time for tribal council."
-Okay, since Survivor premiered I actually have made that last statement but it isn't something you hear too often.
+Okay, I actually made that statement during the first season of Survivor but it isn't something you hear too often.

 Since I was born in January it's a little hard for me to accept the month's unpopularity although being born in the month doesn't automatically instill an affection for January in a person.
 Let me tell you, it's not easy being born in January.
 Number one, in large areas of the United States getting to the hospital can be a problem in and of itself.
 And once there, a newborn gets off to a bad start with parents who can't help noticing that the child did miss the 12/31 cutoff for a tax deduction.
-And, trust me, the child not the parents' ill-timed display of libido -- is always the one to blame.
-Those with January birthdays only receive winter gifts some of them bought for the December holidays and held.
-(I overheard my mother once say, "I'll just hold this one for her birthday."
+And, trust me, the child -- not the parents' ill-timed display of libido -- always bears the blame.
+Unlike those born in April, July or even September, those with January birthdays only receive winter gifts some of them bought for the December holidays and held.
+(I overheard my mother say, "I'll just hold this one for her birthday."
 Now is that fair?)
 And if the child, like me, is born under the sign of Capricorn, it faces a lifetime of horoscopes predicting "your sense of duty will see you through the hard times ahead."

 I do my best to defend January.
 It is after all, it is the first month of the year.
 That must count for something.
 I mean George Washington is not viewed as just any president.